William Hague: Early life and education

-Hague read Philosophy, politics and economics at Magdalen College, Oxford, graduating with first-class honours.
+Hague read philosophy, politics and economics at Magdalen College, Oxford, graduating with first-class honours "after last-minute cramming".
 He was President of the Oxford University Conservative Association (OUCA), but was "convicted of electoral malpractice" in the election process of his successor.
 OUCA's official historian, David Blair, notes that Hague was actually elected on a platform pledging to clean up OUCA, but that this was "tarnished by accusations that he misused his position as Returning Officer to help the Magdalen candidate for the presidency, Peter Havey.
 Hague was playing the classic game of using his powers as President to keep his faction in power, and Havey was duly elected....
 There were accusations of blatant ballot box stuffing".
 He also served as President of the Oxford Union, an established route into politics.

-After Oxford, Hague went on to study for a Master of Business Administration (MBA) degree at INSEAD.
-He then worked as a management consultant at McKinsey & Company, where Archie Norman was his mentor.
+After Oxford, Hague went on to study for a Master of Business Administration (MBA) degree at INSEAD, where he graduated with Distinction in 1986.
+He often refers to the year he spent there, living in Fontainebleau with friends from all over the world, as one of the happiest of his life.
+After the MBA, Hague got recruited and then worked as a management consultant at McKinsey & Company, where Archie Norman was his mentor.